Below we have provided details about our lead trader, his trading discipline, and what the compound trading method

-- He regularly runs self trade improvement challenges, more recently two week double a small account challenges (which he has not beat yet on two tries) and regularly runs and routinely wins thirty day double account challenges.
+- He regularly runs self trade improvement challenges, more recently two week double a small account challenges and routinely thirty day account challenges.

-- You will find him aggressively transparent (everything he does is documented for public view and posted to the compound trading blog – even the complete trading room footage is published to the Compound Trading You Tube channel daily) and as you allow, aggressively committed to seeing every trader in his group “over-the-wall to freedom through mastery of trading“.
+- You will find him aggressively transparent (he documents for public view and posts to the compound trading blog – even the complete trading room footage is published to the Compound Trading You Tube channel during challenges etc) and as you allow, aggressively committed to seeing every trader in his group “over-the-wall to freedom through mastery of trading“.
 He is an assertive and relentless trainer, and as you allow he will request your personal trading plan along with your chart set-ups and argument for the set-up.
-DAILY!
-And yes, he reviews and responds to near everyone daily.
-Read what other real people say about his trading leadership.
+And yes, he reviews and responds to everyone – daily as possible.

-- Specific to day trading or short swings you will typically find him in market, sector or VIX trades, normally in ETF’s or ETN’s, for a short period of time (14 minutes is his average) and in company equities that have sector momentum, specific chart set-ups or a news catalyst.
+- Specific to day trading or short swings you will typically find him in market, sector or VIX trades, normally in ETF’s or ETN’s, for a short period of time and in company equities that have sector momentum, specific chart set-ups or a news catalyst.
 He avoids risk like the plague.
 For longer term swings and investing you will find him right at market inflection points that he calls “chewing around the edges” until the trend reversal is confirmed and then he scales in to the trend.

 - His goal (specific to starting each compound trading account and not his momentum or swing plays) is to compound his wins at 1% or more per day (what he refers to as compound trading).
 You will regularly find him starting a small account challenging himself to compounding it over a specific period of time.